Bekkholt/css-frameworks-ca/README.md

 ## Acknowledgments

-I would like to mention the Noroff teachers, my fellow students and Torstein Alvern for the support during this project.
+I would like to mention the Noroff teachers, my fellow students and my boyfriend for the support during this project.